Honoré de Balzac & Our 5 Star Boutique Hotel

-Built for the director of the Paris Opera in 1853 and once home
+Built for the director of the Paris Opera in the 19th century

-to 19th century French writer Honoré de Balzac himself,
+and once home to the celebrated French writer Honoré de Balzac

-the hotel is reminiscent of town houses of that period.
+himself, the hotel is reminiscent of town houses of that

 Shining Example of Parisian Chic